tranhoaiphuongnguyen/dailytask-customerpurchase_prediction/README.md

 | Informational ↔ ProductRelated | 0.37 |
 | Administrative ↔ Informational | 0.26 |

-#### Visualisation
 ![](visualisation/correlation_timespent.png)

-The heatmap illustrates the relationships between the time returning customers spent on different types of web pages during November and December.

-Notably, the time spent on Administrative pages and Product-related pages shows the strongest correlation (0.42).
-This suggests that when returning customers spend more time managing their accounts or navigating transactional pages, they also tend to spend more time viewing product details.
-In other words, these users are likely to be engaged in goal-oriented, purchase-driven browsing behaviour, taking time to evaluate products before making a buying decision.
+The analysis shows how returning customers spent their time across different types of pages on the website during November and December.
+The strongest relationship appears between time spent on administrative or account-related pages and time spent on product pages.
+This means that when returning customers are actively managing their accounts or moving through transactional steps, they also tend to spend more time reviewing product details.
+In practical terms, these users are likely browsing with a clear intention to purchase, taking time to evaluate items before making a decision.

-Meanwhile, the weaker correlations involving Informational pages (0.26–0.37) indicate that reading general content or site information plays a smaller role in their purchasing journey.
+In contrast, the connections involving informational or general content pages are noticeably weaker.
+This suggests that returning customers do not rely heavily on general site information during their shopping experience.

-Overall, the results point towards a focused and intentional shopping pattern among returning customers that they interact mainly with pages that directly support purchasing decisions rather than casual browsing.
+Overall, the results indicate that returning visitors behave in a focused, purpose-driven way.
+They primarily interact with pages that directly support the purchasing process, rather than engaging in casual or exploratory browsing.

 ---